frederic-perez/AmE-dictionary/data/idioms.md

 __800-pound gorilla__ :two: /ɡəˈrɪlə/ (also six-hundred-pound gorilla, eight-hundred-pound gorilla or nine-hundred-pound gorilla) A person, group, or organization so powerful (either by size or by influence) that it does not need to heed the rules or threats of others.
 It refers to the riddle “Where does an 800-pound gorilla sit?”
 (Answer: “Wherever it likes.”)
 Primarily heard in US. _Don’t mess with that guy; he’s like an 800-pound gorilla!_
 __a bad apple__ A troublemaker.
 A person whose own words or actions negatively impacts an entire group of people.
 Taken from the proverb “a bad apple spoils the bunch.”
 __a bad penny__ A person with no value.
 Typically used in the proverb _“A bad penny always turns up.”_
+__a balancing act__ A situation in which one must accomplish a number of tasks at the same time. _Mary quickly discovered that working full-time while going to school was going to be quite the balancing act._
 __a bit dicey__ Carrying a certain degree of risk or danger; uncertain of a favorable outcome.
 __a bit of a stretch__ A mild exaggeration beyond the truth or what is likely the case.
 __a bit out of it__ Feeling somewhat disoriented, phased, or out of touch with the world; spaced out. _Sorry I’m rambling so much tonight, I’ve been feeling a bit out of it lately._